cloud-66-internal/help.cloud66.com/_node/how-to-guides/add-ins/elasticsearch.md

 template: one-col
 title:  "How to use the Elasticsearch Add-in"
 categories: how-to-guides/add-ins
-lead: Add Elasticsearch to your stack with ease
+lead: Add Elasticsearch to your application with ease
 tags: ['Add in']
 legacy: false
 permalink: /:collection/:path